Japan's 10-year bond yields fall to near 4-week lows

-TOKYO, Oct 28 (Reuters) - Japan's 10-year government bond yields fell to their lowest in nearly four weeks after the Bank of Japan kept its ultra-low interest late policy unchanged in a widely expected conclusion to its policy-setting meeting.
+TOKYO, Oct 28 (Reuters) - Japan's 10-year government bond yields fell on Friday to their lowest in nearly four weeks, after the Bank of Japan kept its dovish stance unchanged in a widely expected conclusion to its policy-setting meeting.

-The 10-year JGB yield JP10YTN=JBTC fell 1.5 basis points to 0.235%, its lowest since Oct.
-4, after hovering at the top of the central bank's policy band for a week.
+The 10-year JGB yield JP10YTN=JBTC fell as much as 1.5 basis points to 0.235%, its lowest since Oct.
+4, after hovering at the top end of the central bank's policy band for a week.
+It was last at 0.240%

 The BOJ kept ultra-low interest rates and maintained its dovish guidance, cementing its status as an outlier among global central banks tightening monetary policy, as recession fears dampen prospects for a solid recovery.